 For more information and our choice of tours click here

 Weekly Public Walks

 Our weekly public walks run every Thursday between May and October each year, and are presented with the museum of the world-renowned Royal College of Physicians, commencing with an exclusive highlights tour* of the College’s iconic building designed by Sir Denys Lasdun located on Regent’s Park.

-Our programme of public walks for 2017 will be announced in March.
+Our programme of public walks for 2017 is now live!

 For more information on the content of our individual walks and tours scroll down, or visit the homepage for each event using the menu above or Our Walks and Tours page.